hilram7/docs/docs/endpointpolicymanager/gettingstarted/misc/videos/upgradingmaintenance/backup.md

 existing GPO backup and restore you already know and love.
 What’s more, you can export your Endpoint Policy Manager configuration and share them with friends or other administrators.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/lrudKeb-BBw?si=mybm8aSnJJgyjbs5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lrudKeb-BBw?si=mybm8aSnJJgyjbs5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### PolicyPak:Backup and Restore and Export and Import video transcript